Inedo/inedo-docs/Content/proget/api/sca/builds/list.md

 order: 3
 ---

-*List Builds* is available as both a `pgutil` command and an HTTP Request, and will return information on an array of all existing builds within a specified project.
+*List Builds* is available as both a `pgutil` command and an HTTP Request, and will list all existing builds within a specified project.

 :::(Info) (🚀 Quick Example: Listing build of a project with pgutil) This example lists all builds of the project `myProject`